-The volunteer make-up of Food Bank SG looks like:
+The volunteer base of Food Bank SG looks like:

 But we found that the majority were assigned warehouse duties.
 And that was where the most time was spent.
 We didn't get access to Food Bank volunteers but we made do with 5 people with any volunteering experience and 1 who has never volunteered.